RainbowMiner/RainbowMiner/README.md

 - **PoolName** = list of pool names, you want to use for mining [default=nicehash,miningpoolhub]
 - **ExcludePoolName** = list of pool names, you want to exclude from mining
+- **ReduceZergPoolFee** = set to 1 to reduce the mining fee of all ZergPools from 0.5% to 0.3% (my refcode will be added to the miner's parameters automatically) [default=0]
 - **ShowPoolBalances** = set to 1 to let RainbowMiner show your current pool balances [default=1]
 - **ShowPoolBalancesDetails** = set to 0 if coin balances at a pool should be added up to BTC [default=1]
 - **ShowPoolBalancesExcludedPools** = set to 1 to let RainbowMiner try to fetch balances from not used pools in addition to the currently activated pools [default=0]